What is the digital footprint you leave online?

 Use a VPN

-VPNs hide your data by encrypting it with a VPN server.
-Imagine wrapping a gift so no one could see what it is – a VPN acts as the wrapping paper in this metaphor.
-Not to mention, it also changes your digital location, aka IP address.
+VPNs hide your data by encrypting it.
+Imagine wrapping a gift so no one can see what it is — a VPN acts as the wrapping paper in this metaphor.
+Not to mention, it also changes your IP address.
 This way, websites cannot track you or your information according to your IP because it’s changed.

 Protect your digital footprint